Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 The diamond can be removed from the prongs while the band is resized.
 It’s still an inconvenience and requires the work of a professional, but the effort isn’t comparable to resizing a channel setting.

 The exception is if its a prong setting that still features other diamonds.
-For example, here’s a prong setting with a halo and pave.
+For example, if might have a halo and pave.

 Resizing this would require many of the same difficulties as a channel setting.